NTX-McGill/NeuroTechX-McGill-2019/src/dashboard/README.md

 * **Movement**: During a trial, this panel displays what the current command is.
 * **Neurofeedback**: This gives real time feedback for the power of the Mu frequency band.

-To use the training dashboard, ensure that server.js and the OpenBCI_GUI are running and communicating.
-In a web browser, go to localhost:3000.
-Title the trial and customize the desired queue.
-When ready, press start; the data from the OpenBCI will be recorded into a CSV file.
-At the end of the trial, it will be saved under ..offline\data with the current date and time.
+1. Ensure that server.js and the OpenBCI_GUI are running and communicating
+2. In a web browser, go to localhost:3000
+3. Title the trial and customize the desired queue
+4. When ready, press start; the data from the OpenBCI will be recorded into a CSV file saved under ..offline\data with the current date and time.
 You can cancel the run at anytime by pressing "Stop".
-The CSV file will contain a spreadsheet of labelled data (Left, Right, or Rest).
+5. The CSV file will contain a spreadsheet of labelled data (Left, Right, or Rest).

 ### Production